soif/MySensors_MonitorsRelay/README.md

 ## Introduction

 I've two screens attached to my main computer.
 I prefer to put it to sleep rather than shut it down every day , so I have to shutdown both screens everey evening, and turn them up every morning.
 As I am lazy, I've designed this node, to be able to either manually turn them on/off, or better, to automatically turn them off/on whenever the computer goes to sleep or wake up.

-As always when adding a node into a room, I've' also integrated a sensor to report the romm's temperature, instead of building a separate one.
+As always when adding a node into a room, I've also integrated a sensor to report the romm's temperature, instead of building a separate one.

 ## Features